Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 Uh oh.
-It’s only September and we’re running out of hurricane names.
-Yet three new storms are brewing as Florida and Texas struggle to recover from Hurricanes Harvey and Irma.
+It’s only September and weather watchers are running out of hurricane names.
+Yet three new storms are brewing as Florida and Texas struggle to recover from hurricanes Harvey and Irma.

 Last week the National Hurricane Center (NHC) showed Hurricane Jose seething in the Caribbean with gusting winds of up to 80 mph.
 Jose thankfully missed Florida by hundreds of miles and got downgraded to a tropical storm on Thursday morning.
 But on Friday, the wind picked up again.
-As of Sunday evening, the storm was heading north to menace North Carolina and work its way up the East Coast towards New England.
+As of Sunday evening, the storm was heading north to menace North Carolina and work its way up the east coast toward New England.

-And sure enough, USA Today reported late Sunday afternoon Maria had metastasized into a Category 1 hurricane with 75 m.p.h winds and the Caribbean in its sights.
+And sure enough, USA Today reported late Sunday afternoon that Maria had metastasized into a Category 1 hurricane with 75 mph winds, and has the Caribbean in its sights.
 Antigua, Barbuda, St. Kitts, Nevis, and Montserrat, the U.S. Virgin Islands, and the British Virgin Islands are now all on hurricane watch.
-Meanwhile, forecasters warn Dominica and Guadeloupe will likely face a Category 2 hurricane with winds of 96-110 mph on Monday night.
-Puerto Rico’s also likely to take a fresh battering, and then Maria could very well hit Florida.
+Meanwhile, forecasters warn that Dominica and Guadeloupe will likely face a Category 2 hurricane with winds of 96-110 mph on Monday night.
+Puerto Rico is also likely to take a fresh battering, and then Maria could very well hit Florida.

 Here’s a video from Weather Nation with Hurricane Maria’s likely path.